-Rule 5 FOREIGN ACCOUNTANTS
+RULE 5 FOREIGN ACCOUNTANTS

-5.1 See A.C.A. §17-12-308 (c) for the qualifications for issuance of a reciprocal certificate to the holder of a substantially equivalent foreign designation.

-5.2 Such an applicant is also required to submit the same reference in support of his moral character undergo a federal and state background check, as is required of applicants for certificate as a Certified Public Accountant.
+- 5.1 See A.C.A. §17-12-308 (c) for the qualifications for issuance of a reciprocal certificate to the holder of a substantially equivalent foreign designation. - Such an applicant is also required to undergo a federal and state background check, as is required of non-foreign applicants for a certificate as a Certified Public Accountant.